Watch Steph Curry's Ridiculous Shot

 The two-time MVP could be making a run for his third MVP Award this season.

-Not to mention that after missing the postseason for two straight seasons, the Warriors are one of the best teams in the NBA at 26-5 in 31 games.

-They are a half-game behind the Phoenix Suns for the top spot in the west, and the best record in the entire NBA.
+They are now the top team in the west, and have the best record in the entire NBA.

-If they defeat the Grizzlies they will have the best record in the NBA.

 Related stories on NBA basketball